kennynguyen216/SigmaNova/README.md

 - refine the remnant color timing so the best magenta/cyan phase appears earlier and lasts longer
 - add a thin leading shock front ahead of the main ejecta shell
 - add a reset/toggle workflow for repeated demo captures
-- add a bloom/FBO pass so the flash, rim, and filaments glow more cinematically
+- validate quality at each dynamic volume-resolution tier and tune the upsampled silhouette
+- investigate conservative screen-space volume bounds and texture-backed 3D noise for the next GPU optimization pass
 - keep the black-hole/accretion-disk idea as a later branch, not the immediate milestone

 ## Performance Notes

-The volumetric pass is the main performance cost because each visible pixel raymarches through the gas and samples procedural noise repeatedly.
-A first optimization pass reduced the measured frame time from about `24.0 ms/frame` to `6.84 ms/frame`, improving the scene from roughly `42 FPS` to `146 FPS` on the current machine while preserving the dissolved gas edge and turbulent core.
+The volumetric pass remains the main performance cost because each visible pixel raymarches through the gas and samples procedural noise repeatedly.
+An initial shader optimization pass reduced title-bar frame time from about `24.0 ms/frame` to `6.84 ms/frame`, improving the scene from roughly `42 FPS` to `146 FPS` while preserving the dissolved gas edge and turbulent core.

 Full write-up: [Performance Optimization Report](reports/optimization.md)

-Changes made:

-- replaced the slower sine hash with a cheaper multiplicative hash
-- split procedural noise into full-quality and cheap paths
-- kept domain-warped noise for the main convection cells
-- used cheaper/no-warp noise for fine detail and surface-edge warping
-- normalized FBM output so changing octave counts does not drastically change the look
-- added early exits before expensive noise when a sample is outside the possible gas volume
-- tightened the raymarch bound from `1.4` to `1.35`
-- added adaptive step sizing so thin outer gas uses larger steps than the dense core
-- added a title-bar frame-time/FPS readout for profiling

-`glfwSwapInterval(0)` is currently used during profiling so the FPS readout reflects shader cost instead of monitor refresh rate.
-For a polished demo capture, this can be changed back to `glfwSwapInterval(1)`.
+The current renderer adds a second, GPU-timestamped optimization pass:

+- delayed, non-blocking GPU timestamp queries for scene, volume, bloom, composite, HUD, and total frame work
+- phase-specialized star/remnant raymarching so inactive material paths do not evaluate noise
+- a dynamically scaled `50–100%` volume target, with `75%` as the default starting scale
+- half-resolution bright extraction and bloom blur passes
+- batched HUD geometry: one stream upload and draw rather than one draw per rectangle
+- explicit VSync, uncapped, fixed-resolution, and automated benchmark modes

+In a controlled MSVC Release benchmark at `800x600`, reducing only the volume from full resolution to `75%` cut total GPU time by `20.8–41.3%`, depending on the event phase.
+The most expensive settled-remnant phase improved from `10.081 ms` to `6.106 ms` of GPU time.
+The volume is still the bottleneck, so future performance work should target raymarch coverage, steps, and procedural-noise cost.

+Normal runs use `glfwSwapInterval(1)` for stable frame pacing.
+Use `--no-vsync` for interactive uncapped profiling, `--benchmark` for an automated fixed-75%-volume benchmark, and `--benchmark --full-resolution` for a controlled A/B run.

 ## Planned Stack